Building an AdTech Startup: How Marketing Technology Is Changing Recruitment

 Why did Perengo decide to join TMP Worldwide?

 TMP Worldwide is the #1 in recruitment marketing.
 Joining their team was a great opportunity to expose our technology to a much larger audience.

 Each business and each market is different.
 You need a good product and/or service, otherwise you won’t retain your customers; but at the same time it is very ‘noisy’ in most markets.
 That’s why distribution/marketing is so important.

 I don’t know much about B2C businesses, but in B2B you have to sell your product.
 Marketing is a helpful engine to both generate interest in a product and help to close a sale.

 A clear positioning strategy makes it much easier to execute your marketing strategy and to stand out from the rest.
 Therefore, understand what makes your business special and communicate it effectively.

-What was the biggest take away from your studies on ESCP Europe’s MSc in Marketing & Creativity (MMK)?
+What was the biggest take away from your studies on ESCP Business School’s MSc in Marketing & Creativity (MMK)?